luizbills/wp-plugin-base/README.md

 This folder has the core of our boilerplace (classes that initialize the plugin, check dependencies, load classes from `/loader.php`, etc).
 You don't need to understand the core classes, but you can take a look, it's all pretty simple.

 The `/core/VERSION` file stores the boilerplate version.
 So you can update the files in the core folder using the `composer run upgrade-core` command (without having to do it manually).
-See the [scripts](/README.md/#scripts-folder) section.

 ### `/classes` folder